Image: Otter. A lost word.

 programs.
 Instead, he suggested that we look at what positive things are

-happening and let that inspire us to build happy [lives, families, and]
+happening and let that inspire us to build happy lives and communities.

 money.
 Thay wanted us to look at the cause of money problems.

-each other?
-How can I enjoy happiness and ease and freedoms when others
+How can I enjoy happiness and ease and freedoms when others suffer?

 a happy community and society?”